lostdecade/manor/_posts/2012-03-17-lostcast-episode-11-ldg-at-gdc.md

 podcast:
   title: "Lostcast 11"
   subtitle: "LDG @ GDC"
-  summary: "LDG went to GDC where we wont a contest and other exciting stuff happened."
+  summary: "LDG went to GDC where we won a contest and other exciting stuff happened."
   duration: "46:46"
   length: 2806
   filesize: 54MB